ouiouiallez/export-acl/README.md

 `-onlyusers` if you want to export only the usernames and omit the group names.

-`-nobuiltin` to exclude BUITIN accounts from the report
+`-nobuiltin` to exclude BUILTIN accounts from the report

 `-nosystem` to exclude the SYSTEM account from the report